khansun/AppsReactJS/README.md

-# AcademicWorks for SWE4638
+# AppsReactJS
-## Node.js is required for this to run.
-## From each directories starting with 'lab#' we can use the command:
+Web and Mobile applications using ReactJS for academic purpose.

+### Requirements:

+* node.js

+### From each of the project directories, the commands needed to run:

 1. Install dependencies: `npm install`
 2. Start the app: `npm start`